 What is a Prayer Journal

-Before you can learn how to prayer journal, you are probably wondering what a prayer journal is.
+Before you can learn how to use a prayer journal, you are probably wondering what a prayer journal is.

 The point is that a prayer journal is yours.
 You use it how you choose.
 You make it look how you choose.
 It is not to impress anyone, but it will intimidate the enemy.